 Poor Oral Hygiene and Gum Disease: Intake of certain foods and drinks such as onion, garlic, spices etc. and certain habits such as smoking, using tobacco products and drinking alcohol all cause halitosis.
 Fasting or starvation can also cause bad breath.

 Perhaps the most important home care remedy is to brush, floss and clean your tongue regularly.
 Brushing your teeth twice per day, cleaning your tongue and flossing at least once per day remove food particles from your mouth.
 Cleaning your tongue after brushing reduces the bacteria that resides on the back of your tongue.

 Your dentist can prescribe or recommend special toothpaste and mouthwash to prevent the production of bad odours.

 The ADA warns that over-the-counter mouthwash is only a temporary solution because it does not treat the underlying cause of bad breath.
 Seeing your dentist and dental hygienist regularly for cleanings and check-ups is essential to good oral health.
 In addition, regular visits can help you determine the underlying cause of bad breath.

 If your dentist has eliminated dental issues as a potential cause of bad breath and determined that your mouth is healthy, you should see a medical professional.
 Only a medical professional can determine whether you have a medical condition.

 Although bad breath can be an embarrassing issue, it does not have to be a social liability.
 Talk to your dentist if you have any concerns about bad breath.
 Following the above recommendations can help you feel more confident about your breath, even if bad breath is not a problem for you.

-About the Author: Dianne L. Sefo is a dental hygienist and a dental hygiene educator based in America.
-She has been involved in multiple publications, worked in private practices in New York and Southern California, and has been a faculty member at Monroe Community College, Concorde Careers College - San Diego and New York University.
+About the Author: Dianne L Sefo is a dental hygienist and a dental hygiene educator.
+She has been involved in multiple publications, worked in private practices in New York and Southern California and has been a faculty member at Monroe Community College, Concorde Careers College-San Diego and New York University.